Robotics-lessons/term2-localization-lab/README.md

 ROS_MASTER_URI=http://localhost:11311
 ```
-#### Several parameters were adjusted in the project and impacted mostly with performance:
+#### Several parameters were adjusted in the project and impacted robot performance:
 1. /amcl/max_particles: If it is too low, the robot will take more time to navigate, and this error: "Clearing costmap to unstuck robot" pops up.
 2. robot_radius: It it is too low, the robot will stuck on the wall without turning.
 If it is too high, the robot can turn into a cycle.
 3. raytrace_range: Set it little higher that can help the robot keeps inside the navigation path to the target.
-4. /move_base/controller_frequency: Set the lower value to eliminate the warning message "Control loop missed its desired rate of 20.0000Hz"
+4. /move_base/controller_frequency: Set the lower value to eliminate the warning message "Control loop missed its desired rate of 20.0000Hz".
+This parameter doesn't impact robot performance, but it will reduce these unnecessary warning messages on the screen and in the log file.

 ## Discussion
+* Adjusting these parameters is a big challenge and time consuming job.
+There are so many parameters that can be changed, and they are related eachother.
+It is impossible that one person try all possible combination values for all parameters.
+A team work needs to assign

 ## Future Work